 Flash floods can occur – do not enter gorges if there is rain in the area.
 If it starts raining when you are in a gorge, leave immediately.

 The water in gorge pools can be extremely cold, especially between April and September; hypothermia can occur.
 Do not dive or jump into water.

 During summer, temperatures frequently top 40 degrees Celcius.
 Carry plenty of water at all times.

 Dingoes are common around the Dales campground.
 They may scavenge for food and can be aggressive.
 Do not feed dingoes, supervise children at all times, walk in groups and store food in your vehicle.

 Much of the southern half of the park is inaccessible.
 Visitors concentrate on the spectacular gorges in the north, with their rock pools, waterfalls and unique wildlife.

 You can enter Karijini National Park from Tom Price, Roebourne, Port Hedland or Newman.
 The ideal times to visit the park are late autumn, winter and early spring.
 Winter days are warm and clear, but nights are cold and sometimes frosty.

-The Karijini Visitor Centre is just off Banjima Drive and is open 9am to 4pm (April to October) and 10am to 2pm (November to March).
+The Karijini Visitor Centre is just off Banjima Drive and is open in season from 9am to 4pm daily.
+It is closed from early December to early February each year.